BME-MIT-IET/iet-hf-2023-iet-meg-nem-lattal/graphics/code-review-checklist.md

 ## Implementation
-- [  ] Does this code change accomplish what it is supposed to do?
+[ OK ] Does this code change accomplish what it is supposed to do?

-- [ ] Can this solution be simplified?
+[ OK ] Can this solution be simplified?

-- [ ] Does this change add unwanted compile-time or run-time dependencies?
+[ OK ] Does this change add unwanted compile-time or run-time dependencies?

-- [ ] Is a framework, API, library, or service used that should not be used?
+[ OK ] Is a framework, API, library, or service used that should not be used?

-- [ ] Could an additional framework, API, library, or service improve the solution?
+[ ? ] Could an additional framework, API, library, or service improve the solution?
+  - Better GUI

 - [ ] Is the code at the right abstraction level?
 - [ ] Is the code modular enough?
 - [ ] Can a better solution be found in terms of maintainability, readability, performance, or security?